ConantheAtlassian/ElDragonRojo.github.io/_posts/2013-09-13-knowledge-arbitrage.md

 The Netherlands beats the US on all the issues Americans worry most about, such as healthcare and education, and more and more Americans are coming to Amsterdam for working vacations, or leveraging the knowledge gap to jumpstart their careers.

-If you have a few years experience in any aspect of technology production, you can rule in any position from the C-level on down in any startup here, and when you go back, the experience of being abroad will put you 10 years ahead of your peers.
+If you have a few years experience in any aspect of technology production, you can rule in any position from the C-level on down in any startup here, and when you go back, the experience of living and working abroad will put you 10 years ahead of your peers.

 I just came back from the [360iDev](http://360idev.com) conference in Denver, the first—and many say the best—iOS conference in the world, where 300 of the world's top App Makers gathered to share their pasts and plan their futures.
 You know what city they mentioned more than any other?
 Not London.
 Not San Francisco.
 Not Dublin.
 Not Berlin.